project44 is how your favorite brands manage their global supply chains

 To ensure that when we found qualified candidates, we would be highly like to convert them to full time hires, I built a hiring methodology and workflow that provided high levels of objectivity and transparency.

-Each candidate was also offered a trip to Chicago for their final on site interview, and we crafted an on site experience that ensured no candidate had to outlay any funds for travel, and we could leverage the best of the windy city to help seal the deal.
+Each candidate was also offered a trip to Chicago for their final on site interview, or the option to complete this remotely.
+We found many were thrilled to come on site and we crafted an travel experience that highlighted the best of Chicago, our team, and company culture.
+Plus we ensured no candidate had to outlay any funds for travel or had to stress about logistics.

-Our design team spanned across a half-dozen time zones — with designers in San Francisco, Chicago, New York, Mexico City, and Amsterdam.
+Our design team spanned across a half-dozen time zones — with designers in San Francisco, Chicago, New York, Mexico City, Amsterdam and many other cities.

 With nearly every team member new to project44, it was important that we built a strong design culture and build strong collaborative ties even when most of us are on Zoom.

 Firstly, we crafted a two week onboarding course that ensured designers knew the ins-and-outs of the supply chain industry and the products we are designing.
-Most of the team was able to do those onboarding classes in person with our learning & development team, as well as myself in Chicago.
+Most of the team was able to do those onboarding classes in person with our learning & development team, as well as myself in Chicago or in our EU headquarters in Amsterdam.

 Additionally, we built specific design rituals that ensured our team had consistent and solid touchpoints.
 Here's what worked for us: